equinor/radix-operator/docs/radixconfig.md

 #### ports

 An array of ports exposed by your component.
+Ports is a mandatory field and cannot be empty

 #### environmentVariables